Tutorials

 clause.

-So, the SQL that will execute against our PostgreSQL database
+The SQL query that executes against our PostgreSQL database is:

 select